gerlandotermini/webcam-sync/README.md

   ```

 **Conditions Tab:**
-- Uncheck **Start the task only if the computer is on AC power** (optional)
+- (Optional) Uncheck **Start the task only if the computer is on AC power**

 Click **OK** and enter your Windows password if prompted.

+---

 ## 📄 Project Structure

 ```
 webcam-weather/
-├── capture.ps1               # Main script
+├── capture.ps1
-├── config-sample.json        # Sample config for users to copy and edit ├── .gitignore                # Prevents config.json from being committed
+├── config-sample.json
+├── .gitignore
-└── README.md                 # This documentation
+└── README.md
 ```

+---

 ## 🔄 Example Schedule